 The Village of Greenwich was first known as Whipple City named for Job Whipple, its first successful industrialist.
 He and his son-in-law, William Mowry, established a noted cotton mill here in 1804.
 In 1809 the village was incorporated and renamed Union Village.
 The name was again changed in 1867 to Greenwich.

-Recreation has changed somewhat through the years but the Batten Kill still provides swimming at the town-owned beach.
+Recreation has changed somewhat through the years but the Batten Kill still provides swimming.
 There are hills and open fields for sledding, skiing, and snowmobiling.
 Tennis courts, a near-by country club and golf courses lend variety to the choices.

 Wikipedia. the Free Encyclopedia.